k2view-academy/K2View-Academy/articles/33_data_catalog/02a_data_catalog_interface.md

 <tr style="height: 28px;">
 <td style="width: 179px; height: 28px;"><strong>Database</strong></td>
 <td style="width: 318px; height: 28px;">
 <p>OrientDB database name.
-Enter the name of an existing / new database.</p>
+Enter the name of an existing / new OrientDB database.</p>
 <p>If a new name is entered, the new OrientDB database is created during Write Catalog.</p>
 </td>
 </tr>